Legendrian links and d\'ej\`a vu moments: Introduction and overview

 If the Legendrian isotopy class of the components $\Lambda_1$ and $\Lambda_2$ is fixed, there is only one Legendrian isotopy class of {\it non\/} d\'ej\`a vu links satisfying condition~(P) by Corollary~\ref{NonDjV}.
 Legendrian links satisfying~(P) and not smoothly isotopic to links in this `primitive' class are clearly d\'ej\`a vu.
 Proposition~\ref{DjVS1Top} shows that this observation can lead to a topological description of d\'ej\`a vu links in certain cases but being d\'ej\`a vu is not a topological property in general, see Example~\ref{SmVsLeg}.

-The components of a d\'ej\`a vu link may sometimes be connected by an embedded but non-positive Legendrian isotopy, see \S\S\ref{yxl} and~\ref{DjVS1}.
+The components of a d\'ej\`a vu link may sometimes be connected by an embedded Legendrian isotopy which is not positive, see \S\S\ref{yxl} and~\ref{DjVS1}.
 It seems unlikely, however, that this could happen if the Legendrian isotopy class of the components of the link is orderable.
 A partial result in this direction is obtained in Proposition~\ref{DejavuOrdNoEmb} based on a partial answer to Question~\ref{QMonNonneg}.

 D\'ej\`a vu links with components in the most basic orderable Legendrian isotopy class of the zero section of a one-jet bundle are constructed in~\S\ref{EmbJet} using generating function methods recalled briefly in~\S\ref{QIF}.
 It is a simple example of a problem in which one must use the `non-persistent' finite bars of the barcode of a generating function rather than the infinite bars and the associated spectral invariants.